James Francis Edward Keith: Spanish service

 After leaving France, Keith eventually obtained a colonelcy in the Spanish army as part of the Irish Brigade, then commanded by the Duke of Ormonde.
 He then fought in the failed Siege of Gibraltar.

 Finding his Protestantism a barrier to promotion in Catholic Spain, he obtained a recommendation from the King of Spain to Peter II of Russia.

 Imperial Russian service

 In Imperial Russian service, Keith was initially assigned to command two regiments of foot belonging to Vasily Vladimirovich Dolgorukov's brigade, he asked for a delay of three months in which he could learn the language and practices of the Russian service.
 He took the time not only to learn the language, but also to learn the Court and its intricate politics.
 His first mentor there, James Fitz-James Stuart, 2nd Duke of Berwick and Duke of Liria, fell into a quarrel with both Dolgorukov and Count Matueof.

 His commander there, Peter Lacy, had fled Ireland after the Williamite War.
-He was also one of the first Freemasons active in Russia, as a master of a lodge in Saint Petersburg in 1732-34.
+He was also one of the first Freemasons active in Russia, as a master of a lodge in Saint Petersburg in 1732-1734.
+From 1740 to 1741, Keith headed the Governing Council of the Hetman Office, de facto serving as the acting hetman of left-bank Ukraine.
 He also participated in Elizabeth of Russia's seizure of power in Petersburg.
-He received the Imperial Order of St Andrew.
+He received the Imperial Order of St Andrew and was granted an estate in Livonia by Empress Elizabeth.